 Although neurosurgeon William Van Wagenen published, in the year 1942, the information that Pantopaque® caused a “chemical meningitis” in patients and the subsequent medical literature further documented that Pantopaque® not infrequently led to death and disability due to the production of associated adhesive arachnoiditis, this information was, and has continued to be,suppressed by the drug manufacturers and those who then marketed it.
 Remarkably, Pantopaque® was never banned from clinical use.

-Despite the valiant efforts of arachnoiditis self-help organizations created around the world by victims of adhesive arachnoiditis to promote awareness governments who have looked into the issue and who have documented this remarkably extensive world-wide public health problem have endeavored mightily to suppress this public awareness and enlightenment.
-Their reasons for doing so appears to relate directly to the realization that to acknowledge this health disaster and to provide appropriate care for the many sufferers would involve a remarkable effort and a high level of expenditure to legitimately identify and medically treat adhesive arachnoiditis sufferers throughout the world.
+Despite the valiant efforts of arachnoiditis self-help organizations created around the world by victims of this disease to promote awareness governments who have looked into the issue and who have documented the existence of this remarkably extensive world-wide public health problem have endeavored mightily to suppress public awareness and enlightenment.
+Their reasons for doing so appears to relate directly to the economic realization that to acknowledge this widespread health disaster and to provide appropriate care for the many sufferers still alive would involve a significant effort involving a high level of expenditure to legitimately identify and medically treat these adhesive arachnoiditis sufferers scattered throughout the globe.
 So much for the issue of integrity.